Hairy black holes and holographic heat engine: Holography heat engines

-Diagrams are different when we fix the Maxwell charge and let hairy charge varies.
-There is a inflection point at which diagram has a minimum efficiency, so one can see both increasing and decreasing behavior of $\eta$ by varying hairy charge.
-But what is physical range in which the above conditions are depended to sign of entropy and Hawking temperature.
-In figure $2.b$ we show the behavior of heat engine efficiency for various fixed electrical charge and fixing parameters as $P_c=2$, $P_b=1$ , $S_c=8$, $S_d=10$ under the change of the hairy charge.
-The green line indicates case of free Maxwell charge for which hairy charge must be negative, so all positive parts of green line does not indicate any critical points.
-The absolute value of maximum hairy charge ($h_{max}=-0.6066$ with $\eta_{max}=0.553$) and inflection point (with $h_{inf}=-0.418$ and $\eta_{inf}=0.476$) both are in negative side of $h$ and so are acceptable.
-However when $q\neq0$ then hairy charge must have a positive value, so both maximum hairy charge and inflection point are not acceptable.
-For instance when $q=0.5$ only for $0\leqslant h \leqslant 0.8425722021$ we have physical critical points and for all bigger values they are un-physical.
-Since $h_{max}$ and inflection points are in negative side, so they does not imply on critical points.
-We also compare the heat engine efficiency $\eta$ with the Carnot's efficiency $\eta_{c}=1-\frac{T_{low}}{T_{high}}$ where $T_{low}$ and $T_{high}$ are the lowest and the highest temperature of the heat engine in cycle under consideration.
-In figures $3.a$ and $3.b$ we can see that by fixing one charge, $\eta_{c}\rightarrow1$ at maximum value of another charge.
-From figure $3.a$ it can be seen that for bigger fixed values of $q$ we have smaller absolute value of $h_{max}$ at which $\eta_{c}\rightarrow1$, in contrary with figure $3.b$ that by increasing fixed value of hairy charge we have bigger $q_{max}$.
-There is same analyse for the relation of $q$ and $h$ and physical critical points as we discussed already.
-The ratio of $\eta/\eta_{c}$ is depicted for fixed hairy and Maxwell charge in figures $4.a$ and $4.b$, respectively.
-In figure $4.a$ with $h=1$ one can see decrease of this ratio by rasing the Maxwell charge, while with $q=1$ in figure $4.b$ we see inverse behavior for it.
+In figure $2.b$ we fix electric charge and let hairy charge to be change by holding $P_c=2$, $P_b=1$ , $S_c=8$, $S_d=10$.
+As we can see there is a minimum point at which system has a minimum efficiency and so in this case efficiency behaves more complicated rather than previous case.
+The green line indicates case of electric charge independent at which (as we discussed before) hairy charge must be have negative value to have physical critical points, so all positive values of $h$ are not physical for this line.
+Considering this condition the absolute value of maximum hairy charge ($h_{max}=-0.6066$ with $\eta_{max}=0.553$) and minimum point (with $h_{min}=-0.418$ and $\eta_{min}=0.476$) both are physical.
+However for $q\neq0$, hairy charge could be positive or negative, thus in contrary to the case where $q=0$, the physical critical points have $h>0$ provided that they satisfy positive entropy condition.
+For instance for $q=0.5$ indicated by blue line, all critical points with $h>0.8425722021$ are not physical.
+This diagram shows that by increasing electric charge, both maximum and minimum points are satisfied for smaller hairy charges but with different behavior in their efficiencies.
+Actually, the maximum point will has smaller efficiency by increasing electric charge while the efficiency grows for the minimum point.
+Indeed, for fixed large electric charge, their efficiencies reach together. \\ We can compare the heat engine efficiency $\eta$ with the Carnot efficiency $\eta_{c}=1-\frac{T_{low}}{T_{high}}$ where $T_{low}$ and $T_{high}$ are the lowest and the highest temperature of the heat engine in cycle under consideration.
+Diagrams $3.a$ and $3.b$ show that when we holed electric (hairy) charge with a constant value, then $\eta _{h}\rightarrow 1$ at maximum value of hairy (electric) charge.
+Diagram $3.a$ shows that for fixed larger $q$ we have smaller absolute value for $h_{max}$ for which $\eta_{c}\rightarrow1$, in contrary, $3.b$ shows that by increasing the hairy charge $h$ we will have bigger $q_{max}$.
+There is similar analysis for relations between $q$ and $h$ with physical critical points as we discussed already.
+The ratio $\eta/\eta_{c}$ is plotted versus the hairy and Maxwell electric charges in figures $4.a$ and $4.b$, respectively.
+In figure $4.a$ with $h=1$ one can see decreasing of this ratio by increasing the Maxwell charge, while with $q=1$ in figure $4.b$ we see inverse behavior for it.
 One can see that $\eta/\eta_{c}$ increases by raising the hairy charge.
-It approaches to 1 for large enough $h$ that means $\eta\rightarrow\eta_{c}$.
+For large h it approaches to 1 which means that $\eta\rightarrow\eta _{c}$.\\